davefiddes/c2000-inverter/README.md

 At a Linux terminal:
 ```
-    cd ~/workspace_v10
-    mkdir c2000-sine
+    mkdir ~/my-c2000-build-project
-    cd c2000-sine
+    cd ~/my-c2000-build-project
     cmake -G "Eclipse CDT4 - Ninja" -DPLATFORM=c2000 -DCMAKE_BUILD_TYPE=Release <my_git_clone_location>
 ```

-Open Code Composer Studio and verify that there is a new project in the workspace called `c2000-sine`.
+Open Code Composer Studio and select `File | Open Projects From Filesystem...` and enter `~/my-c2000-build-project` as the source path.
+Once the project import is complete you should have a project called `OpenInverter-Release@my-c2000-build-project` in your workspace.
 You should be able to build this by right-click the project and selecting `Build Project`.

 To debug the inverter a new configuration must be created.
 To do this: